 There are many improvements planned as part of the investment.
 Proposed plans include:

-- Paths in some areas will be widened to accommodate use by pedestrians and cyclists.
-However, the majority of the cycle routes will remain on quieter, low traffic roads, with only a small number of shared use paths being introduced.
+- the majority of the cycle routes will remain on quieter, low traffic roads, with a small number of shared use paths being introduced

 *A toucan crossing is a type of pedestrian crossing that also allows bicycles to be ridden across as the same time as pedestrians as they are wider than a pelican crossing or puffin crossing.

 Sabrina Bridge in Worcester was first opened in 1992.
 Since then the footbridge has been incredibly well used, providing a link between the city centre to businesses, amenities and university buildings on the west side of the river.

 The refurbishment of this bridge was a high priority for the Council, in particular the replacement of the bridge deck itself.

 The new bridge deck is a composite material.
 The material was specifically chosen as it performs much better in wintery conditions than the current wooden slats.

 The new decking will also provide more stability to the structure of the bridge.
 Works were completed at the end of 2020.

 The timing of the work on Sabrina Bridge